FORENSIC ANTHROPOLOGY & ARCHAEOLOGICAL EXCAVATION FIELDSCHOOL 2019

 Accommodation is basic (single beds/campbeds) and the sleeping facilities are on a shared (mixed) basis of multiple occupancy.
 Each apartment is fully equipped with a kitchen (cooking utensils, hob, oven, fridge) and a washing machine (if a washing machine is not available, laundry service will be provided for free once a week on a Friday).
 Secure location with 24/hr access to the building.

-We even provide a cleaning service once a week; although participants are expected to keep the place in good hygiene levels, tidy and clean.
+We may provide a cleaning service once a week or every 12 days; although participants are expected to keep the place in good hygiene levels, tidy and clean.

 Cyprus Reference Research Collection Lab